Your guide to the best cafes, restaurants and takeaways offering Fairtrade coffee.

-For starters, the easiest way is to ask the person making your brew if they use Fairtrade coffee or tea.
+The easiest way to find out if a coffee shop sells Fairtrade is to ask the person making your brew if they use Fairtrade coffee or tea.
 Many chain coffee shops will report feedback from customers to management, and in smaller independent cafés you might find yourself in conversation with the owner – so you could make a real difference if they do decide to go Fairtrade!

-Almost every high street has at least one Starbucks nestled away.
-Luckily this global chain is committed to Fairtrade; their popular Espresso Roast is Fairtrade certified.
-And you won’t go far without seeing the bright bold colours of Greggs – every bean they use is 100% Fairtrade, and they also serve Fairtrade tea, hot chocolate, orange juice and apple juice!
+Greggs: you won’t go far without seeing the bright bold colours of Greggs – every bean they use is 100% Fairtrade, and they also serve Fairtrade tea, hot chocolate, orange juice and apple juice!
+Find your nearest Greggs

 There’s a world of Fairtrade cafes out there that we probably don’t even know about!
 There’s no reason why your favourite place for a cuppa and a catch up can’t be Fairtrade – whether that’s down a side street or at the garden centre.
 Just don’t be afraid to ask!
 And if they don’t stock Fairtrade, they might go searching for it.
 This is a great way you can help support the thousands of farmers and workers around the world who rely on coffee for their livelihoods.

 Some of the coffee roasters we know who might sell to your local coffee shop include the delicious tea and coffee from Miles Tea, or freshly roasted beans from Owen’s Coffee roasters in Devon.

 Nando’s: next time you drop in for a casual lunch or family supper, grab a Fairtrade coffee to round off your meal.
 Find your nearest Nando’s

 Pizza Hut: treat yourself to a post-pizza Fairtrade coffee.
 Find your nearest Pizza Hut